 “By witnessing the doctor-patient interactions, students gain an appreciation for the complexities of healthcare delivery,” explained Professor Sheldon Kurtz, who supervises the program.
 “They see both the law’s effects on how doctors and nurses deliver healthcare and also how doctors and nurses perceive the law’s effect.”

-Clint Hugie, a 3L student who completed the class last year, noted that, “the healthcare industry is highly regulated, and the class allowed us to witness how care providers navigate legal requirements in order to deliver high-quality care that protects patient rights.”
+Clint Hugie, a recent alumus who took the course, noted that, “the healthcare industry is highly regulated, and the class allowed us to witness how care providers navigate legal requirements in order to deliver high-quality care that protects patient rights.”
 Hugie also pointed out the timeliness of the class, highlighting that, “health law is often a moving target, so Medical Tutorial focused on addressing the impact of reform measures and the balance between technological innovation and the legal system.”

 Students who wish to enroll must have taken Health Law or an equivalent course approved by Professor Kurtz.
 Enrollment is limited to eight students.

 --Jay Stirling | October 28, 2014 (updated Oct.
 13, 2017)

 The Colleges of Law and Medicine at the University of Iowa are co-sponsoring a Medical Seminar for Law Students.

 Enrollment in the seminar is limited to 8 students.
 On each day of the program, students will spend (1) up to 2-3 hours on medical and/or surgical rounds under the supervision of an attending physician (2) up to 2-3 hours in didactic sessions discussing legal, medical and ethical issues arising from the clinical experience, as well as targeted discussions on issues of perennial interest to the legal profession, such as peer review, credentialization, quality assurance, cost containment, AIDS, reproductive technology, etc. and (3) up to 2 hours exploring recent developments in medical technologies.